aragon/whitepaper/README.md

 Appeals can be triggered after a dispute has been resolved with a preliminary ruling in favor of one outcome or the other.
 In order for an Appeal to occur both sides of the dispute must deposit additional collateral.
 If neither side deposits the required collateral to trigger the next appeal round, the preliminary ruling is finalized.
 If only one side deposits the required collateral the ruling is immediately finalized in their favor.
 If both sides deposit the required collateral then the appeal round is scheduled.

 The amount of required collateral depends on the appeal round and is a multiple of the fees required to compensate selected jurors.
 In higher appeal rounds where more juror stake is selected to adjudicate the dispute, the base amount of collateral required will be higher.
-The amount of collateral required will be a multiple of this amount, 2x the base amount for the side which is reinforcing the preliminary ruling, and 3x the base amount for side which is appealing the preliminary ruling.
-These deposit do not need to be supplied by a single party, but can be crowdsourced.
-When a final ruling is reached, the collateral of the loosing side will be used to compensate jurors and reward funders of the opposing side proportional to their contribution.
+The total amount of collateral required to appeal will be a multiple of this amount, 2x the base amount for the side which is reinforcing the preliminary ruling, and 3x the base amount for side which is appealing the preliminary ruling.
+When the dispute is finalized the base amount is used to compensate jurors and the remainder is used to compensate the winning party for risking their appeal deposit.
+Appeal deposits can be crowdsourced so they do not need to be supplied by a single party.

 ### Final Ruling